|Hi-Quality Digitally Printed & Shipped in 1 Day||Indoor/Outdoor Use up to 3 Years|

 - Use grommets or hemming to hang these banners using cords and cables.

-- You can hang pole vinyl banners by inserting poles through the pole pocket frames.
+- You can hang pole banners by inserting poles through the pole pocket frames.

 How to Maintain Your Banners?